 Veterans Day commemorates veterans of all wars.

 - Great Britain, France, Australia and Canada also commemorate the veterans of World War I and World War II on or near November 11th: Canada has Remembrance Day, while Britain has Remembrance Sunday (the second Sunday of November).

 - In Europe, Great Britain and the Commonwealth countries it is common to observe two minutes of silence at 11 a.m. every November 11.

 Every Veterans Day and Memorial Day, Arlington National Cemetery holds an annual memorial service.
 The cemetery is home to the graves of over 400,000 people, most of whom served in the military.

 The military men and women who serve and protect the U.S. come from all walks of life; they are parents, children, grandparents, friends, neighbors and coworkers, and are an important part of their communities.
 Here are some facts about the veteran population of the United States:

-- 16.1 million living veterans served during at least one war.
+- 18.2 million living veterans served during at least one war as of 2018.

 - 7 million veterans served during the Vietnam War.

 - 3 million veterans have served in support of the War on Terrorism.